lab-cosmo/chemiscope/docs/src/getting-started/installation.rst

     pip install chemiscope

-This installs the core package, which includes utilities for creating a Jupyter widget and  generating JSON input files.
+This installs the core package, which includes utilities for creating an interactive notebook widget and generating JSON input files.
+The widget works in Jupyter, JupyterLab, vscode, marimo and Google Colab with no separate frontend-extension install needed.
 For advanced features, such as automatic dataset exploration, install the optional dependencies:

 .. code-block::